liviucotfas/ase-windows-applications-programming/11 - WinForms - UserControl Drawing.md

 ##  2. <a name='ExtendedControlandCompositeControls'></a>Extended Control and Composite Controls

-> :octocat: Full source code available, check the `NumericTextBoxUserControlSample` sample
+> :octocat: Full source code available, check the `NumericTextBoxControlSample` sample

 ##  3. <a name='CustomControlDrawing'></a> Custom Control + Drawing

 The Graphics class provides methods for drawing objects to the display device.

 **Activity**

+> :octocat: Full source code available, check the `BarChartGraphicsSample` sample

 1. Create a new project of the type "Class Library (.NET Framework)" (recommended) or "Windows Forms Control Library (.NET Framework)" with the name "ChartLibrary"
 2. Add a new class `BarChartValue`, defined as follows: